 What can Chlorine do to my body?

 We are assured that the chlorine in the water will not harm us, but wait a second.
-If it disinfects the pipes in my home that must mean it is still active, but we are told by the authorities that the levels of chlorine in our water are to low to harm us.
+If it disinfects the pipes in my home that must mean it is still active, but we are told by the authorities that the levels of chlorine in our water are too low to harm us.
 Poison is poison even if you take just a little bit.
-It must effect the body in some way maybe it just takes years to show up, lets take a look.
+It must affect the body in some way; maybe it just takes years to show up, let’s take a look.

 Morris, with epidemiologist Thomas C. Chalmers and his colleagues at Harvard, used a new technique called meta-analysis to combine the results from the 10 best studies, yielding the new findings.
 They report that people drinking chlorinated water over long periods have a 21% increase in the risk of contracting bladder cancer and a 38% increase in the risk of rectal cancer.
 “I am quite convinced, based on this study, that there is an association between cancer and chlorinated water.”, says Robert D. Morris of the Medical College of Wisconsin in Milwaukee, who directed the new study.

 “The drinking of chlorinated water has finally been officially linked to an increased incidence of colon cancer.
 An epidemiologist at Oak Ridge Associated Universities completed a study of colon cancer victims and non-cancer patients and concluded that the drinking of chlorinated water for 15 years or more was conducive to a high rate of colon cancer.”
 Health Freedom News, January/February 1987